Do I need to clean my chimney if I don’t have a fireplace?

 How often should I have my chimney inspected?

-Even if you don’t use your fireplace or heating source often, it should be inspected at least once a year.
+Even if you don’t use your fireplace or heating source often, it should be inspected once a year.
 Your chimney should be cleared of any hazardous materials such as flammable deposits and animal nests.
 Additionally, chimneys can deteriorate over time and become dangerous.
 Disconnected or loose fittings can leak carbon monoxide into the home and pose serious health risks for residents.

 I heat my home with gas, does this chimney need to be checked?